CarolineVHK/Churn_prediction/README.md

 ![ROC Curve](images/ROC_curve.png)

+I selected the Gradient Boosting ML model due to its strong performance, particularly in achieving near-optimal ROC scores and consistently high scores across other tested metrics.

 ## Feature vs Permutation Importance
 This highlights the features that have the most significant impact on the model's performance.